scala/scala-lang/community/index.md

 All of these forums and lists are covered by the [Scala Code of Conduct](../conduct.html).

-### No Job Postings
+### Scala Jobs

+Employers and job seekers can find each other in the [scala/job-board Gitter room](https://gitter.im/scala/job-board).

-Job listings are not allowed on the forums and other channels.
-While we're all very glad to see more and more Scala jobs, please confine these listings to more appropriate venues.
+Job listings are not allowed in our other forums and chat rooms.

 ## Chat Rooms